Shannon Plumb (American, b. 1970). Still from Commercials, 2002. Single-channel video, 25 min. 37 sec. Courtesy of the artist and Sara Meltzer Gallery

 May 1, 2009–January 10, 2010

 The videos presented in this exhibition show varied approaches from humor to intense revelation.
-Thematic threads include the embrace of media appropriation and parody; repetition of self-imposed tasks; and rebelliousness—the lashing out society and the self.
+Thematic threads include the embrace of media appropriation and parody; repetition of self-imposed tasks; and rebelliousness—the lashing out against society and the self.
 Exhibiting artists are Cathy Begien; Jen DeNike; Harry Dodge and Stanya Kahn; Kate Gilmore; K8 Hardy and Wynne Greenwood; Klara Liden; and Shannon Plumb.

 The exhibition title Reflections on the Electric Mirror is taken from an eponymous essay written in the 1970s by artist/filmmaker Lynn Hershman that examines the link between television and video art.
 The mirror serves as an apt metaphor for work in which artists use their own images for various types of subjectivity and self-analysis, ranging from role playing to autobiography.